 Task 2.
 NEI Map by AIC Initiative

-In this task, we will extend our literature review (Task 1) by linking the NEI evaluation framework to AIC’s 2018-2021 programs.
-We will map AIC initiatives (residential and commercial) to NEIs drawing on information from program implementation plans, program-tracking data, transcripts of program staff interviews, and others.
-We will also complete a deeper dive into classifying NEIs by benefit magnitude, analytical complexity, and likelihood that quantifying the NEI will require Illinois-specific primary data.
+In this task, we will extend our literature review (Task 1) by mapping NEIs that may arise from AIC’s 2018-2021 programs.
+We will map AIC initiatives (residential and commercial) to NEIs by drawing on information from program implementation plans, program-tracking data, transcripts of program staff interviews, and others.
+To complete this work efficiently, we plan to leverage NEI-program maps developed in other states (e.g., Massachusetts) and refine them based on unique attributes of AIC’s initiatives and service territory.
+We will also complete a deeper dive into classifying NEIs by benefit magnitude, analytical complexity, and data needs.

-The main outputs will be a matrix showing which AIC programs are expected to produce specific NEIs and highlighting areas prime for the first NEI assessment (e.g., areas not only where NEIs are expected to be relatively large, but also where data exists/can be readily collected to qualitatively assess, quantify, and monetize the benefit).
-Our goal is to recommend a prioritized list of NEIs that, if tracked and quantified, could have the relatively largest effect on AIC programs and their evaluated benefits.
-We will present a roadmap and timeline showing how we plan to research each of these NEIs during the 2018-2021 cycle, highlighting any data collection needs.
+The main output will be a matrix showing which AIC programs are expected to produce specific NEIs.
+We expect to use the matrix to highlight areas prime for the first NEI assessment (e.g., areas not only where NEIs are expected to be relatively large, but also where data exists/can be readily collected to qualitatively assess, quantify, and monetize the benefit).
+We will also develop a research plan (roadmap) that recommends a prioritized list of NEIs.
+We will point out the NEIs that, if tracked and quantified, could have the relatively largest effect on AIC programs and their evaluated benefits.
+The roadmap will include a timeline showing how we plan to research each of these NEIs during the 2018-2021 cycle, highlighting data collection needs.

-Deliverable: NEI Matrix and Evaluation Roadmap Deliverable Date: September 2018
+Deliverable: NEI Matrix and Evaluation Roadmap Deliverable Date: October 2018